Program overview

 Program Overview

 The Human Service Practitioner program is designed for individuals who are passionate about helping others and making a positive impact in their communities.
-This program prepares students to connect individuals and families with essential support services, enabling them to overcome barriers and enhance their quality of life.
+This program prepares students to connect individuals and families with essential support services, addressing barriers that hinder their participation in society.
 Students will learn to provide both physical and emotional support, as well as crisis intervention strategies.
-The curriculum emphasizes experiential and applied learning, equipping students with the necessary skills to assist vulnerable populations facing various challenges.
-If you have a heart for service and a desire to contribute to the well-being of others, this program could be the perfect fit for you.
+The curriculum emphasizes experiential and applied learning, equipping students with the necessary skills to assist vulnerable populations facing daily challenges.
+By enrolling in this program, you will gain valuable knowledge in human development, exceptionalities, and effective counseling strategies, ultimately preparing you to enhance the quality of life for those in need.

 Program Structure

-The Human Service Practitioner program is structured to be completed within two academic years of full-time study.
-The program includes a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future careers.
+The Human Service Practitioner program is structured to be completed within two years of full-time study.
+This comprehensive program includes a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future careers.
 Key features of the program structure include:

 Featured Experiences